kibook/redm-uiprompt/README.md

 ## installing

-1. Create a folder called `uiprompts` in your resources directory.
+1. Create a folder called `uiprompt` in your resources directory.
 2. Copy `fxmanifest.lua` and `uiprompt.lua` to this folder.
 3. Add `start uiprompt` to `server.cfg`.